Amon Amarth: Berserker (2018-2022)

-On 7 January 2019, the band announced that they had finished recording their 11th studio album with producer Jay Ruston, tentatively due in the Spring.
-Vocalist Johan Hegg stated that he waited for the music to be completed entirely before writing any lyrics, a different approach compared to previous albums.
-While saying that it is not a concept album, Hegg also revealed that one of the new tracks is titled "Berserker At Stamford Bridge" and "The Shield Wall".
+On 7 January 2019, the band announced that they had finished recording their 11th studio album with producer Jay Ruston, tentatively due in the spring.
+Vocalist Johan Hegg stated that he waited for the music to be completed before writing any lyrics, a different approach compared to previous albums.
+While saying that it is not a concept album, Hegg revealed that one of the tracks was titled "Berserker At Stamford Bridge" and "The Shield Wall".
 He stated, "It's also about sticking together in the face of adversity.
 Then there's more introverted stuff, as well – songs that relate to my private life, and I got the ideas for those songs from my wife."

-In May 2019, Amon Amarth embarked on a North American tour as part of Slayer's final world tour, also featuring Lamb of God and Cannibal Corpse.
+In May 2019, Amon Amarth embarked on a North American tour as part of Slayer's final world tour, featuring Lamb of God and Cannibal Corpse.

-On 19 March 2019, the band released a new song, titled "Raven's Flight" and revealed the name of their next album was Berserker, and will be released on 3 May 2019.
+On 19 March 2019, the band released a song titled "Raven's Flight" and revealed the name of their next album was Berserker, released on 3 May 2019.

 On 15 April 2019, Amon Amarth announced a headlining tour of North America to begin in September in support of Berserker alongside fellow Swedish bands Arch Enemy, At the Gates and Grand Magus.

-On 17 April 2019, the band released the music video for Berserker's second single "Crack the Sky".
+On 17 April 2019, the band released the music video for Berserker's second single, "Crack the Sky".

 On 3 May 2019, the band released the album Berserker.

 In Late 2019, it was announced the band would play South America with support from Powerwolf.
 The tour was scheduled between 28 February, beginning in Brasilia, and ending on 21 March in Bogota.
-However, the tour abruptly came to an end on 14 March after the Hell and Heaven Metal Fest in Mexico due to the COVID-19 pandemic.
+However, the tour ended on 14 March after the Hell and Heaven Metal Fest in Mexico due to the COVID-19 pandemic.

-On 28 May 2021, the band released a re-recorded version of the song "Masters of War" for the 20th anniversary of their third album The Crusher.
+On 28 May 2021, the band released a re-recorded version of the song "Masters of War" for the 20th anniversary of their third album, The Crusher.

-On 16 February 2022, the band released the stand-alone single Put Your Back Into the Oar.
+On 16 February 2022, the band released the standalone single "Put Your Back Into the Oar."